Check out our January 27, 2024 jail/prison ministry training event.

 In today’s society, we generally do not have the kind of relationships that many would see as God ordained – relationships that foster our growth, hold us accountable, and encourage us to press toward healthy goals.
 The primary reason mentoring is desperately needed today is to supply positive relationships that are lacking in our culture.

-The Arkansas Department of Correction (ADC) Re-entry team is asking faith groups in our towns to help inmates re-enter society and become productive citizens.
+The Division of Community Correction Volunteer Program office is asking faith groups in our towns to help inmates re-enter society and become productive citizens.
 Some 95% of those in prison will one day re-enter society.
 The process includes:

 - Volunteers that mentor an inmate inside prison regularly during the last 6 months of that person’s incarceration